Reservoir Memory Machines as Neural Computers: Experiments and Results

-We use a standard RMM with $64$ neurons for latch, \sigCopy, and FSM learning, a standard RMM with $256$ neurons for copy and repeat copy, and an associative RMM with $256$ neurons for associative recall.
-We compare against echo state networks \cite[ESN]{ESN} without an external memory and the same number of neurons.
-We compare three kinds of reservoir, namely Gaussian random numbers normalized to a spectral radius $< 1$ (rand), cycle reservoirs with jumps \cite[CRJ]{CRJ}, and Legendre delay networks \cite[LDN]{LMU}.
-In each case we optimize the reservoir hyperparameters via random search with $10$ trials and $3$ repeats per trial.
-On the first four tasks, we additionally compare against deep learning models with the same number of neurons, namely a gated recurrent unit \cite[GRU]{GRU}, and a deep version of our reservoir memory machine with a GRU as a recurrent controller, a softmax state classifier, and linear output.
-We train this GRU-RMM to minimize the mean squared error on the output plus the crossentropy loss on the state predictions.
+On the first four tasks, we additionally compare against deep learning models with the same number of neurons, namely a gated recurrent unit \cite[GRU]{GRU}, and a deep version of our reservoir memory machine with a GRU as a recurrent controller (GRU-MM), a softmax state classifier, and linear output.
+We train this GRU-MM to minimize the mean squared error on the output plus the crossentropy loss on the state predictions.
 We train the deep models with an ADAM optimizer with learning rate $10^{-3}$, weight decay of $10^{-8}$, and minibatch size of $32$.
 We stop the training after $1000$ minibatches or if the loss is below $10^{-3}$.

 All models are trained on $90$ training sequences and $10$ test sequences from the data sets.
 We repeat all experiments $20$ times for the reservoir models and $3$ times for the deep models.
-All experiments are performed on a consumer grade Laptop with a 2017 Intel core i7 CPU and 16 GB RAM.
+All experiments were performed on a desktop PC with Intel core i9-10900 CPU and 32 GB RAM.

 All experimental source code and reference implementations are available at \url{https://gitlab.com/bpaassen/rmm}.